rust-qt/ritual/README.md

 - Provide access to static_cast, dynamic_cast and qobject_cast.
 - Provide access to class's methods inherited from its base classes.
 - Provide conversion from enums to int and back (used in Qt API).
+- Generate meaningful Rust documentation for the crate.

 Not planned to support: